 There is a lot of information to cover when turning 65 and receiving Medicare.
 I have included many video's that will help go over most of this information.
 In this section I will highlight what the average person would go through when turning 65 and obtaining Medicare.
 Another good resource is the Medicare website itself.
 Of course if you have questions or don't find the answer your looking for don't hesitate to contact us.

 When it comes time at age 65 to receive Medicare you could receive your Part A & B Medicare card in the mail 3 months before you Turn 65.
 This will happen if you are already receiving social security payments.
-Side note if you don't want to take part B Medicare at this time because your still working and on your companies health plan you would just return the Medicare card to social security and tell them you only want Part A. For more information about staying on your company plan or not see my blog post Stay Or Go If you have delayed taking social security payments until later you will have to apply for Medicare A & B three months before you turn 65.
+Side note if you don't want to take part B Medicare at this time because your still working and on your companies health plan you would just return the Medicare card to social security and tell them you only want Part A There will be instructions that come with the Medicare card, for sending it back.
+If you keep the card, you keep Part B and will pay Part B premiums.
+For more information about staying on your company plan or not see my blog post Stay Or Go If you have delayed taking social security payments until later you will have to apply for Medicare A & B three months before you turn 65.

 There are four ways to sign up for Medicare